-I am very excited to share my journey on the GAPs diet in this post.
+I am very excited to share my journey on the GAPs diet (Gut and Psychology Syndrome Diet) in this post.
 I want to document my story (ups and downs included), so that someone, somewhere may benefit from it.

 The past 2-3 years of my life has been a complete struggle to heal my low back pain.
 I have seen endless physiciens, doctors, and tried anthing under the sun.
-Every time I see a new practioner I get a new diagnoses.
+Every time I see a new practitioner I get a new diagnosis.
 Some o them were accurate but nothing was helping me come up with a definite cure.

 HOW IT STARTED